 Here is a little confession: I love personality tests.
 They can be revealing and are also entertaining.
 But I dislike them too.
 Here is why:

 By the way, what exactly is a personality?
-In psychology, the term ‘personality’ involves psychological attributes that give people a particular and somewhat persistent and predictable approach of responding to the world.
+In psychology, the term ‘personality’ involves psychological attributes that give people a particular and somewhat persistent and predictable approach to responding to the world.

 Saying that a personality style is ‘somewhat stable and predictable’ begs the question if and to what extent a personality can change.